 Why are there compatibility issues?

-A program compiled on a particular operating system should work properly on that operating system, but not in this case.
 Other issues that have come to light include frequent flashing, and incorrect behaviour with high DPI settings (discovered and cured by Mark Jones – thanks Mark).
 The latest release – v2.2.0 – cured the colour problem on my Windows 10 laptop, so I hoped it would cure it for all Windows 10 computers, but I think I was overoptimistic.

 Why can't we have three-way points & slip junctions etc?